-Emilio Bellu - Vice chairman
+Emilio Bellu - media project coordinator

 Emilio Bellu has worked as a journalist since the early 00’s, covering media, technology, and the relationship between the two, for a range of Italian mainstream magazines and newspapers including L’Unità, La Nuova Sardegna, Sardinews and Players Magazine.
 He main focus is the way technology affects the way we communicate with each other, a topic he explored with interviews with authors and thinkers such as Bruce Sterling, Cory Doctorow and Yoshinori Ono.
 His work has also been published in two nationally published books.

 After moving to Prague, Czech Republic to pursue his passion for cinema, he has kept writing while also working as a filmmaker and photographer.
 His latest short film, Born of Stone, a documentary about the late Sardinian sculptor Pinuccio Sciola, is making the rounds in the international festival circuit, winning “Best Short Documentary” at the Berlin Short Film Festival.